A-wase/A-wase/README.md

 # 👋 About Me

-- 🎓 Recent Mechanical Engineering graduate transitioning into tech-focused roles.
+- 🎓 Recent Mechanical Engineering graduate.
 - 🔍 Currently seeking opportunities that apply my engineering background in innovative and practical ways.
 - 💬 Ask me about the **interactive tram visualisation tool** I built for my final-year university project.
 It’s under NDA and currently a private repo, but it earned me **first place** in a university funding competition, **industry mentorship**, and a hefty **financial award**. 😎
 - 📫 Reach me via **email** (contact details in profile).